 Theatre Acting

-A Career in Theatre Acting is very intriguing.
-Almost everyone seems to be talking about How to start a Career in Theatre Acting, while one should first develop an understanding of What is a Career in Theatre Acting.
+There are many nuances of a Career in Theatre Acting.
+Internet is brimming with pages on How to get into Theatre Acting, while one should first understand What is a Career in Theatre Acting.
 The internet is a great source of information on Theatre Acting, but it is second best to learning about the same from a real professional.

-Theatre Actor Harshita Guha has worked in Theatre Acting for 11 years & 5 months.
+Theatre Actor Harshita Guha has 11 years & 5 months of professional experience in Theatre Acting.
 Theatre Actor Harshita Guha defines Theatre Acting as:

 Theatre acting is live acting where no performance is ever repeated.
 A theatre actor learns many methods and procedures before he or she gets to perform in a play.